fluree/developers-site/blog/discord-migration/discord-migration.md

 > Discord has better features for members and tooling for community management.
 > We believe it will be a better platform for the fluree community.

-I don't think its a stretch to say that most of us are familiar with (or at least are aware of) Discord at this point.
-It is becomming an ever present tool for communication on the web.
+I don't think it's a stretch to say that most of us are familiar with (or at least are aware of) Discord at this point.
+It is becoming an ever present tool for communication on the web.
 We have had the fluree community on Slack for the past several years and for the most part have been satisfied by the platform.
 However, as we've grown, we've begun to run up against some of the short-comings of